1Numankhan/Google-data-analytics-BellaBeat-data-analysis-case-study/README.md

 health-focused products for women.
 Bellabeat is a successful small company, but they have the potential to become a larger player in the global smart device market.
 I will be analyzing the dataset to gain insight to help Bellabeat to be a world player in the smart devices market.

+# Stakeholders
+Urška Sršen: Bellabeat’s co-founder and Chief Creative Officer Sando Mur: Mathematician and Bellabeat’s cofounder; a key member of the Bellabeat executive team Bellabeat marketing analytics team: I’m a member of this team.

 # 1. ASK
 ### Business task: